VUMat/Platform-engineering-assignment/README.md

 > Make sure you have bumped you quota for vms if you face some errors related to that

+## Quick start:
-## To simply install everything with one script - run run.sh script with cp project id argument and environment name as 2nd arg [dev|stage|prod]:
+To simply install everything with one script - run run.sh script with cp project id argument and environment name as 2nd arg [dev|stage|prod]:

     run.sh [gcp project id] [dev|stage|prod]